LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 ======================

-Date calculations in Lasso 9 can be performed by using special date methods, durations methods, and math symbols in Lasso 9.
+Date calculations in Lasso 9 can be performed by using special date methods, durations methods, and operators.
 Date calculations that can be performed include adding or subtracting year, month, week, day, and time increments to and from dates, and calculations with durations.

 .. note::
    **Daylight Saving Time**